danskespil/gradle-plugin-terraform/README.md

 [![Build Status master branch](https://travis-ci.org/jwermuth/gradle-plugin-terraform.svg?branch=master)](https://travis-ci.org/jwermuth/gradle-plugin-terraform)
 [![Latest version](https://img.shields.io/badge/version-latest-green.svg)](https://plugins.gradle.org/plugin/dk.danskespil.gradle.plugins.terraform)

-** This repository is not fully operational yet.
-If you use the watch feature I will notify once its operational **
-# What is this repository for?
+# What is this repository for
 This plugin provides a workflow, when using Hashicorps ```terraform``` When we started using terraform, we just used the cli.
 However, soon we found that there is a workflow when we use terraform.